List of Fort ships: Fort Nakasley

 was built by West Coast Shipbuilders Ltd. She was completed on 23 March 1943.
 Built for the MoWT, she was placed under the management of J. & J. Denholm Ltd. Sold in 1950 to Meadowside Shipping Co., London and renamed Argodon.
 Operated under the management of A. Lusi Ltd. Sold in 1956 to International Union Lines, Monrovia and renamed Union Metropole.
 Operated under the management of China Union Lines, Kaohsiung.
 Sold to her managers in 1961.
 Scrapped in Kaohsiung in 1967.

 Fort Nashwaak

 was built by Burrard Dry Dock Co.
 Ltd. She was completed on 6 February 1943.
 Built for the MoWT, she was placed under the management of Dodd, Thomson & Co.
 To USMC in 1947.
 Laid up in reserve.
-Sold in 1948 to Compania Uruguyana Comercia y Maritima, Montevideo and renamed General Artigas.
+Sold in 1948 to Compania Uruguayana Comercia y Maritima, Montevideo and renamed General Artigas.
 Operated under the management of Aristotle Onassis.
 Sold in 1950 to Oceanic Transport Corp., Monrovia.
 Lost her rudder in a typhoon off Goa on 5 July 1960 and was towed in to Bombay by the tug Elbe.
 Scrapped at Kaohsiung in 1968.